Sensory Deprivation Tank: Everything you need to know.

 No, It doesn’t

-The tanks are actually quite comfortable and didn’t make me feel claustrophobic at all.
+The tanks are actually quite comfortable and doesn’t make me feel claustrophobic at all.
 If at any point I were to feel uncomfortable I could just open the tank and float that way.
 It is recommended that you float with the pod closed and the lights off, however you have total control.
 There are buttons in the tank that control the lights (mine had lots of different colors) as well as volume (you can choose music to listen to during your session) Whatever is comfortable for you.

 Mind and body

-The first few minutes in the tank I spent playing with the lights and music as well as simply being fascinated by the fact that I was floating so effortlessly.
+The first few minutes in the tank I spend playing with the lights and music as well as simply being fascinated by the fact that I was floating so effortlessly.
 After I turned off the lights and truly relaxed I found it difficult in the beginning.
 My mind was racing, thoughts scrambling everywhere.
 Several minutes later, I became completely relaxed and one with the water in the tank.
 I also felt the muscles in my body relax like never before.
 My body was thanking me for sure.
 Before I knew it, the tank was talking to me, telling me that my session was over.
 I was disappointed it was over so soon.
 But it wasn’t soon, It was a full 60 minutes.
 Time really flies when you’re in the tank.

 Still not convinced?
 Here are a couple more reasons why floating is pretty necessary.